-Routes is a local project offering free, personal support for anyone needing some help on their journey into employment and is funded by the European Social Fund and the Big Lottery Fund.
+Routes 2 is a local project offering free, personal support for anyone needing some help on their journey into employment and is funded Sharing Prosperity BHCC.
 We provide an Information and Advice service for adults of all ages, and a space to explore new opportunities, confidence building activities, updating skills, and making real progress towards better work opportunities.